 Upon reaching college, students realize that their previous study habits in secondary school don’t cut it anymore.
 Your days are now filled with intensive reading and more rigorous discussions, and your exam results significantly impact your overall performance.
 Unlike in high school, your college professors take you as mature independent individuals who must work their way up through the student ranks.
+Because of how competitive college can get, students take all college techniques they could get to succeed.

 We’ll let you in on a secret: it’s only a matter of finding and applying the appropriate study techniques to survive the rigors of university life!

 Planning and organizing are essential in college, particularly when studying and preparing for tests.
 Gathering all course materials and notes before they begin will ensure that they don’t miss anything.
-Some would refer to the syllabi provided by their professors and make it as their roadmap to the supposed topics covered for the course.
+Some would refer to the syllabi provided by their professors and make it their roadmap to the supposed topics covered for the course.

 Let’s explore these well-known and effective techniques!